Spam has been prevalent in the local search landscape for a long time.

 Stuffing synonyms into the business name

-There are lots of ways of saying the same thing.
+There are lots of ways of saying the same thing in order to spam Google Maps and local search results.
 This is what makes rankings so tricky in the first place and why adding synonyms to a business name is a really popular form of name spam.
 Some people even take it to the extreme, like this example from Josh Loewen:

 I found it.
 I found the worst GMB listing. pic.twitter.com/o7fIVOXD17